By Tash Hammond

-Natasha Hammond, who recently celebrated her twenty first birthday, lives in Port Lincoln, South Australia.
+My name’s Tash Hammond.
+I live in Port Lincoln, South Australia.
 A country town on the West Coast.
-Natasha (Tash) went to boarding school in Adelaide at Saint Peter's Girls, and has since studied a double degree in human nutrition and exercise science at Flinders University, which she had to defer due to an emergency surgery for endometriosis which sent her back home to Port Lincoln, after living independently in Adelaide.
+I went to boarding school in Adelaide at Saint Peters Girls.
+I am now studying a double degree in human nutrition and exercise science at Flinders University.

 This may seem detailed to some however this is only a small proportion of what I have been through before my diagnosis, during treatment, and my acceptance of endometriosis.

 Endometriosis is a cruel disease without the appropriate treatment.
 I urge all who think that may have this disease to seek diagnosis and never ever give up.
 I have had endoscopies, colonoscopies, ultrasounds, iron transfusions, numerous blood tests, and visits to GP’s, specialists and natural therapists in the quest to find a reason for my pain.
 At 14 most gynaecologists would not even see me until I was 18, I persevered and found the most incredible gynaecologist.
 Over the next couple of years, and two operations later and much trial and error with contraceptives I now have a combination that works.